 Name something edible that you can embroider: Vegetable and fruits skins.
 Perhaps dried before and after embroidering to see the different effects.

-If your embroidery were cataloged with books, what genre would it be (romance, mystery, horror, history, psychology, something else)?
+If your embroidery were catalogued with books, what genre would it be (romance, mystery, horror, history, psychology, something else)?
 Fantasy

 What stitchable motif would you choose to represent you and your life?
 An ocean